KinsonDigital/CICD/Documentation/Branching.md

 - **Environment:** QA
 - **CI/CD:**
   - Automatically built, tested, and deployed as a QA release upon pull request completion.
-  - The testing application is attached as an artifact to the QA release for the purpose of testing.
+  - The testing application is attached as an artifact to the QA release for testing.

 <h3 align="left" style="color: #66B2FF;font-weight:bold">Feature Branches</h3>

-Short living branch where a developer's work will be performed and merged back into the <span style="color: #FFB366;font-weight:bold">develop</span> branch via a pull request:
+A short-living branch where a developer's work will be performed and merged back into the <span style="color: #FFB366;font-weight:bold">develop</span> branch via a pull request:
 - **Branch Syntax:** feature/\<issue id\>-\<description\>
   - Example: feature/123-my-branch
 - **Branches That Can Merge Into Feature Branches:** None